-1. Wash Your Hands First
+Step 1: Wash Your Hands

 Contrary to popular myths, the safest way to wash your face is with your hands; washcloths and scrubs can be too abrasive on the skin, and might potentially harm healthy cells, resulting in irritation.
 It’s therefore essential to wash your hands before washing your face.
 If you wash your face with unclean hands, you can end up just pushing that dirt onto your face.

-2. Remove All Makeup
+Step 2: Remove All Makeup

 Hot water might feel nice, but it’s not doing your skin any favors.
 Hot water is dehydrating, as it will pull the moisture out of your skin and strip it of its natural oils.
 Keep the temperature a little lower – it’s enough to loosen up the dirt within your pores without outwardly stripping them.
 When learning how to wash your face, using lukewarm water is a big takeaway.

 Step 5.
 Pat Dry

 In addition to the five steps to wash your face, follow these face washing tips to ensure you’re following the best skin care practices:

-Cleanse Twice a Day
+Not Cleansing Twice a Day

-Steer Clear of Harsh Chemicals
+Using Harsh Chemicals

 Regardless of what skin type you have, it’s always best to avoid harsh chemicals.
 Ingredients such as sulfates and alcohol might end up dehydrating your skin.
 This can result is roughness or flaking, or alternatively, excessive oil and breakouts by kicking the skin’s sebaceous glands into overdrive.

-Don't Neglect Your Neck and Hands
+Neglecting Your Neck and Hands

 The hands and neck are the first places to age on women, mostly because they are neglected when washing your face.
 This skin is sensitive and needs some love, too.
 Include these locations in every part of your skincare routine, beginning with cleansing.